“Give thanks for unknown blessings already on their way”

 We were watching now how both of them were sharing same branch.
 Then it came the culminating awe-moment: both vultures with synchronized movements moved aside, making some room for the 3rd one, coming from nowhere.
 This was definitely a moment of grace that is a must to be further shared.

-After witnessing this lesson of sharing and peaceful coexistence from creatures of this land, we’ve continued enjoying Mother Nature’s beauty, the light in the forest, each rock and plant (check this for all photos) we’ve met on our way, the fragrance of earth was so freshly pleasant and easy on our senses.
+After witnessing this lesson of sharing and peaceful coexistence from creatures of this land, we’ve continued enjoying Mother Nature’s beauty, the light in the forest, each rock and plant (check this Crawford Lake photo-album with photos we captured this year in 2023) we’ve met on our way, the fragrance of earth was so freshly pleasant and easy on our senses.
 We felt light in our Spirit, Heart and Mind.